HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 ## SEED (model seeding values)

 Files in the `seed` folder contain the seeded values of the infection model.
 They contain the amounts seeded into each variable, the variable they are seeded from, and the time at which the seeding occurs.
-The user can provide a single seeding file (which will be used across all simulations), or, if multiple simulations are being run the user can provide a separate file for each simulation.&#x20;
+The user can provide a single seeding file (which will be used across all simulations), or, if multiple simulations are being run the user can provide a separate file for each simulation ;

 The meanings of the columns are: